Effective bilipschitz bounds on drilling and filling: Introduction

 \begin{proof} The ``only if'' direction is obvious.
 For the ``if'' direction, suppose that $(s_1, s_2)$ are a (purely or chirally) cosmetic pair for $N$.
 Assume, without loss of generality, that $L(s_1) \leq L(s_2)$.
 Then \refthm{CosmeticOneCusp} implies $s_1 \in \calS_1(N)$.
 With $V(N)$ as above, Futer, Kalfagianni, and Purcell proved \cite[Theorem~1.1]{fkp:volume} that if some Dehn filling $N(s)$ satisfies $\vol(N(s)) \leq V(N)$, then $s \in \calS_2(N)$.
 Thus any potential counterexample to Conjectures~\ref{Conj:Cosmetic} or~\ref{Conj:CosmeticMultiCusp} must lie in $\calS_1(N) \times \calS_2(N)$. \end{proof}

 For manifolds with reasonable systole, the set $\calS_1(N) \times \calS_2(N)$ is practical to compute using SnapPy, and not too large in size.
-In ongoing work \cite{FPS:Cosmetic}, we use \refthm{EffectiveList} to verify \refconj{Cosmetic} for a large subset of the SnapPy census.
+In forthcoming work \cite{FPS:Cosmetic}, we use \refthm{EffectiveList} to verify \refconj{Cosmetic} for all one-cusped manifolds in the SnapPy census.
+We also use the work of Detcherry~\cite{Detcherry:Cosmetic} and Hanselman~\cite{Hanselman:Cosmetic} to verify the conjecture for all knots up to 19 crossings.